lbutlr093/state-capital-analysis/README.md

 ### Hypotheses

 1. The further west you travel, the state capital will be closer to the geographic center of the state.
-2. The year each state was founded (or capital moved) correlates to the distance between points.
+2. The year each state was founded correlates to the distance between points.
+3. The year each state capital was established has an impact on how close to the center it is.

 ### Step / Methods / Libraries